meetguogengli/PreWork-Game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) <br>
+In this web development, I felt the fast-paced of front-end development with the outcomes that are user-driven and Offer real-time programming.
+But I’m pretty curious about how to optimize loading webpage faster?
+Does the webpage also convert the front-end high-level code like HTML and Javascript to assembly code and then convert the assembly code to binary code?
+Since I think running the binary code will greatly improve the loading speed.
+And I’m also curious about how do large Web sites handle a load of millions of visitors simultaneously, especially during some online shopping festivals, such as Black Friday?
+How do they handle that with the reduced cost?
+And what to do if the website crashes or becomes inaccessible when they experience large traffic?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [YOUR ANSWER HERE]